Drotangle/COMPSYS306-Ass-1/README.md

 features?
 	- not sure what these would be other than just putting in the pixels
 	- i think this is just done with the MLP model?
+	- but if we are using SVM we might use HOG (histogram of ...)
 - normalization and standardization: we would likely need to do this as all images have different value ranges!
 	- I'll do normalization as data does not follow standard distribution